 The fourth day of the tour is a day for Olympians!
 We head to the birthplace of the Olympic Games, the beautiful site of Ancient Olympia in the western part of the Peloponnese, where we will visit the place where the Games were held every four years to honor Zeus, the original stadiums and the starting line of the race track.

-In the archaeological site of Olympia you can also see the Altis, where the flame of the modern games is born, before its starts its journey to the final destination, the city that holds the Olympic Games every four years.
+In the archaeological site of Olympia, you can also see the Altis, where the flame of the modern games is born, before it starts its journey to the final destination, the city that holds the Olympic Games every four years.